 Truncated icosahedron: Technical term for the shape of a classic checked soccer ball with 20 hexagon panels and 12 pentagons.

 TV numbers: Uniform numbers appearing on a football uniform’s sleeves, shoulders, or helmet.
 So named because they were created to help TV broadcasters, who often had trouble identifying players at the line of scrimmage.
 TV numbers are mandatory in the NFL, but several college programs don’t use them.
+TV broadcasters and spotters hate that.

 Want to help expand the glossary?
 Send your suggestions for additional entries here.